alterfw/docs/docs/http/request.md

 ## How to Deal with Content-Types

-By default Ampersand does not parse any other content-type other than the standard form data because PHP does not support it.
+By default Alter does not parse any other content-type other than the standard form data because PHP does not support it.
 That means if you attempt to post application/json you will not be able to access the data via `$this->request->post()`;

 To solve this you must parse the content type yourself.
 You can either do this on a per-route basis